danbev/learning-edge-computing/README.md

 The number of deployed devices is increasing every day and more and more data needs to be handled, and this is going to cause issues with bandwidth.
 There are also more devices that require lower latency from its services.
-For example, self driving cars might not have time to wait for cloud service responses, and another example is servailance cameras that generate huge amounts of data.
-These are some of the driving forces, to moving networked computing resources closerx to where the data is created.
+For example, self driving cars (connected cars) might not have time to wait for cloud service responses, and another example is servailance cameras that generate huge amounts of data.
+These are some of the driving forces, to moving networked computing resources closer to where the data is created.

 Since most IoT devices are resource constrained, like they might not have powerful processors, or be limit to battery power and therefor need to do as